 - If a student or staff member has a confirmed positive case of COVID-19 and was on school property, all impacted individuals will be notified.
 Any students who may have come in close contact with the positively testing individuals on the bus will also be notified of their level of exposure.
-Students and/or teachers identified as close contacts will be sent home and required to quarantine at home beginning the following day after exposure unless an exception applies. https://www.vdh.virginia.gov/content/uploads/sites/182/2020/04/Home-IsolationQuarantine-Release-Graphic FINAL.pdf - The families of all students in the school will be notified that a confirmed case of COVID-19 has been identified in the school.
+Students and/or teachers identified as close contacts will be sent home and required to quarantine at home beginning the following day after exposure unless an exception applies. - The families can check the status of confirmed cases in schools via the COVID dashboard.
 Most likely a majority of students and staff school wide will be considered low risk due to the social distancing, use of masks and handwashing in the school.
 Some students who may be identified as a close contact and may be required to quarantine.
 Families will be provided with information on how to monitor for symptoms and a reminder of the precautions to prevent the spread of disease. - In certain circumstances, such as a large outbreak of cases, the school may have to return to an online learning environment for a period of time.
 Families should have contingency plans in place should the school need to close for several weeks.